-Application for 1915(c) HCBS Waiver: Draft PA.003.07.03 - Jan 01, 2025 b.
+Application for 1915(c) HCBS Waiver: PA.0147.R07.04 - Jan 01, 2025 (as of Jan 01, 2025)

+b.
 State Critical Event or Incident Reporting Requirements.
 Specify the types of critical events or incidents (including alleged abuse, neglect and exploitation) that the state requires to be reported for review and follow-up action by an appropriate authority, the individuals and/or entities that are required to report such events and incidents and the timelines for reporting.
 State laws, regulations, and policies that are referenced are available to CMS upon request through the Medicaid agency or the operating agency (if applicable).